knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Early out today!
 We have tested the magnet today!
 That was eventful and I have some pics from it as well!
 TODO: Flow problem, then it worked, everything worked with my software as well.
 Safety guy was impressed.
 Magnet guru was impressed.
+And of course there were immediate changes just as I started the program xD Like first first request - "ok, so put 5A and 0.7V", like sure if all that was wanted at first was 0/0.1/1.5/2V.
 And then it kinda blew xD Burst disc opened becuase one of the valves was left closed xD What a stupid f thing to do xD Burst Disc like 1000 CHF, so fun.
 But my entry to the project was great and it worked so I can be happy that we got to test everything as it is!

 We spent there the majority of the day so actually a late late lunch and I felt like going home earlier so went like 20 mins early, shop and then golf :) It was really nice and finally barebly not warm!

 All good! + Started watching The Bear!